 Julio Cesar later had a strange spell at Sam Allardyce’s Bolton in 2004-05 as part of a nomadic career which saw him play in 12 different countries.
 Yes, you read that correctly.

-After retiring, the 41-year-old set up a chain of gyms in Brazil, but he returned to football and is now manager of Spanish fourth-division side CD Cristo Atletico.
+After retiring, the 43-year-old set up a chain of gyms in Brazil, but he returned to football and is was most recently the manager of Spanish fourth-division side CD Cristo Atletico.

 Conceicao starred in Deportivo La Coruna’s shock title win in 1999-00, and he became one of the first signings in the Florentino Perez era.